Essure contraceptive device

 Details on how to report adverse events in Australia can be found below.

 Update relating to current status

 The Essure contraceptive device was cancelled from the Australian Register of Therapeutic Goods (ARTG) on 9 February 2018.
-Prior to cancellation of the device the manufacturer changed sponsors from Australasian Medical and Scientific Limited (AMSL) to Bayer Australia Ltd.
+Prior to cancellation the manufacturer of the device changed sponsors from Australasian Medical and Scientific Limited (AMSL) to Bayer Australia Ltd.

 Hazard alert - labelling update relating to potential risks

 Consumers and health professionals are advised that Australasian Medical and Science Ltd (AMSL), in consultation with the TGA, has issued a hazard alert for Essure.
 AMSL is also recalling unused stock and withdrawing the device from the Australian market.

 Essure is an implanted device that provides permanent contraception for women.
 A soft, flexible insert is placed into each of the patient’s fallopian tubes and, over the following three months, a barrier forms around the inserts, which is intended to prevent pregnancy.

 It has been identified that some patients who have received the device may not have been fully informed of the possible device and procedure-related risks before choosing to have Essure implanted.